G1OJS/G1OJS.github.io/pages/Airband Superregen Receiver 230909.md

 - Almost as sensitive as any other receiver
 - No IF frequency therefore no image filtering required & no problems with pager system images etc

 It does of course have disadvantages.
 One is that it can be overwhelmed by strong signals if connected to a large antenna.
+Another is that stray capacitance and lead inductance play affect the performance such that different layouts will behave slightly differently.
 But for a hand portable with a quarter wave whip, it's a lot of fun.
+It's even possible to add a squelch circuit, but this requires a whole IC and Rs and Cs & is a bit fiddly to operate, though it does work (page coming on this soon, maybe).

 Note: as with all superregen receivers, the superregen stage oscillates with a lot of amplitude at the receive frequency and across a lot of adjacent spectrum.
 If used close to airports, it must be in a screened box and any antenna must be isolated by using an input amplifier/isolator as shown.